AdobeDocs/commerce-operations.en/help/_includes/templated/reference/cli/commerce.md

 ### `--type`

-Filter by type (when selecting a default activity)
+Filter by type (when selecting a default activity).
+If a single value is specified, it will be split by commas or whitespace.
+-  Default: `[]`
+-  Requires a value

+### `--exclude-type`

+Exclude by type (when selecting a default activity).
+If a single value is specified, it will be split by commas or whitespace.
+-  Default: `[]`
 -  Requires a value